 Elements of steampunk that are set in the American frontier are usually referred to as "Cattle Punk".
 Some writers and fans refer to the "shiny happy" version as "Victorian Fantasy", "Gaslamp Fantasy" or "Victorian Futurism".
 Supernatural or paranormal tropes are more frequently included in this approach, in which case the Encyclopedia of Fantasy favours "Gaslight Romance".

 The more Victorian branch of Steampunk sometimes also incorporates vaguely Lovecraftian elements, as shown here.
 Another good example of the Lovecraftian/antediluvian influence on Steampunk would be the design of the Nautilus, Captain Nemo's submarine, in the film adaptation of The League of Extraordinary Gentlemen.
 Expect to also see a strong, visible Irish influence, in terms of such features as stained wood, brass, and American frontier-style blown glass oil lamps.
 You will occasionally encounter some minor overlap with the post-Victorian Art Deco movement as well, particularly in terms of typography.
-The Zeppelin or could also be considered one of the major icons of Steampunk, due to the major public enthusiasm for the craft pre-1937.
+The Zeppelin or rigid airship could also be considered one of the major icons of Steampunk, due to the major public enthusiasm for the craft pre-1937.
 This is despite them being much more commonplace in the Diesel Punk era.
 To be fair, though, the first airship flew in 1852, predating both the Lincoln Administration and radio- and yes, it was powered by a steam engine.

 Jules Verne, the first Speculative Fiction writer, is the king of this trope.
 He and H. G. Wells are often mentioned as the foundation of a literary steampunk's reading list.
 For added style, however, knowledge of the New Thought movement can help, as can Spiritualism, as both of those were very popular among the Victorians, and very influential on their thinking.
 In addition to being a science fiction writer, Jules Verne was also a Naturalist.
 The Steampunk Naturalist, as exemplified by Verne and others such as William Beebe, is one of Steampunk's most important subtropes.